 Youthful community advocates can be involved in a wide range of activities from performing skits depicting real life dramatic scenarios to holding car washes to purchase t-shirts for students in their school.
 Students hold local fundraisers for awareness and teamwork, they can serve as youth ambassadors and have opportunities to make a real difference.

 During the 1990s Kid’s You Can’t Beat ‘Em!
-(KYCBE), became one of the most recognized brands that turned a once unknown organization into a household name, recognized and embraced by an entire community.
-The KYCBE program, born in Greenville, SC, became a “call to action” for all citizens in a tri-state region and beyond.
-The design was created to look like graffiti applied to a brick or block wall.
-A basic sketch was done and students worked on it over the weekend.
-Soon after, the campaign was launched and the decision was made to introduce the project like a political campaign.
+(KYCBE), became one of the most recognized brands that turned a once unknown organization into a household name.
+Kids, You Can’t Beat ‘Em!, was born in Greenville, SC, and became a “call to action” for the southeast and beyond.